SwiftKickMobile/TLIndexPathTools/README.md

 TLIndexPathTools
 ================

-TLIndexPathTools is a set of components designed to greatly simplify building rich, dynamic table and collection views.
-Here are some of the awesome things that TLIndexPathTools does:
+TLIndexPathTools is a small set of classes that will greatly simplify your table and collection views.
+Here are some of the awesome things TLIndexPathTools does:

+* Organize data into sections with ease
-* Automatically calculate and perform animated inserts, deletes and moves.
+* Calculate and perform animated batch updates (inserts, moves and deletions)
-* Automatically organize the data model into sections.
-* Simplify implementing data source and delegate methods via rich data model APIs.
+* Simplify data source and delegate code via the rich data model APIs
-* Provide a simpler alternative to Core Data's `NSFetchedResultsController`
+* Provide a simpler alternative to Core Data `NSFetchedResultsController`

+TLIndexPathTools is as lightweight as you want it to be.
+Start small with `TLIndexPathDataModel` as your data model (instead of an array) and gain the ability to easily organize data into sections and simplify your view controller with APIs like `[dataModel numberOfRowsInSection:]` and `[dataModel itemAtIndexPath:]`.
+Or keep reading to learn about automatic batch updates, Core Data integration and more.

 ##Installation

+Add "TLIndexPathTools" to your podfile or, if you're not using CocoaPods:

 1. Download the TLIndexPathTools project
 2. Add the TLIndexPathTools sub-folder (sibling of the Examples folder) to your Xcode project.